lincolnloop/django-geotagging/docs/TUTORIAL.rst

 Point
 =====

-You will find below a screen shot of the interface to add or edit a point :
+You will find below a screen shot of the interface to add or edit a point.
+The intarface for adding a line or a polygon is very similar :

 .. image:: _images/add_point.png